lukaszmachura/probot_sim/README.md

 6. Run vrep.

-7. Open "probot_square.ttt" scene.
+7. Open "probot_square.ttt" scene (File->Open scene).

-8. Run your code.
+8. Run your Python code.
+You can start from one of the provided examples.